jcalso/Web-Pages/README.md

 # Web-Pages
-Series of Webpages written in HTML and CSS
+Series of Webpages written in HTML and CSS as a result of a self-taught intro course